akiru-brew/8-Ancient-Weirdo/Readme.md

 * Mix with an equal amount of plain flou to grain in a alrge bowl then add enough eggs to make it moist yet maliable, like a dough.
 * roll into 1cm thick slab and cut into dog appropriate shapes.
 * bake at 200C for 30 minutes, then leave at 100C for 2 hours to fully dry out.
-* The first batch may look ugly but it doesn't ge tto touch the sided when being wolfed down by a domesticated wolf.
+* The first batch may look ugly but it doesn't get to touch the sides when being wolfed down by a domesticated wolf.
 * although safe for human consumption I wouldn't recommend it. they're a bit dry and lacking sweetness.

 ![brew8biscuit](brew8biscuit.jpg)